Notebook 1 - Giving the Project a Spatial Backbone

 Decision relevance.

 This notebook removes geospatial ambiguity early.
-Once district geometry is stable, downstream coverage, feature engineering, and risk scoring can be compared on one consistent spatial frame.
+Once district geometry is stable, coverage, feature engineering, and risk scoring can all use the same frame and stay comparable.

 Notebook role